Open-Speech-EkStep/open-speech-ekstep.github.io/docs/intelligent_data_pipelines.md

 #### Language identification

-It predicts the language of each audio chunk in a source using a pre-trained language identification model for a language.
+It predicts the language spoken in each audio chunk using a pre-trained language identification model for a language.
 It gives the confidence score of the language for each audio chunk.
-Please see [this]() for more details.
+Please see [this](https://open-speech-ekstep.github.io/language_identification/) for more details.

-#### Speaker identification
+#### Speaker Clustering

-It estimates the total number of speakers in a source.
-It also maps the utterances to the speaker.
+It estimates the total number of speakers in a particular source and maps speaker to audio chunks.
-That metadata is required for data balancing.
+That mapping of speaker to audio chunk is required for data balancing.
-Please see [this]() for more details.
+Please see [this](https://open-speech-ekstep.github.io/speaker_clustering/) for more details.

 #### Gender identification

-It estimates the gender of each utterance in a source using a pre trained model.
+It predicts the speaker gender for each audio chunk using a pre-trained gender identification model.
-Please see [this]() for more details.
+Please see [this](https://open-speech-ekstep.github.io/gender_identification/) for more details.

  ### [Audio Data Balancing](#audio-data-balancing)